mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 Poor email deliverability.
 I had several candidates tell me that they didn't receive emails I sent through Homerun when the emails included links.

 It's very slow.
 Every page takes 2-10 seconds to load on my modern desktop with fiber Internet.

-## Pausing hiring on various platforms

-One thing I disliked about We Work Remotely is that you can't suspend a job posting.
-XX weeks in, I tried to suspend my listing, so I clicked "Remove ad."
-I was expecting a prompt that would give me options to restore it during the time period I paid for, but nope.
-The ad disappeared immediately.
-No confirmation prompt, no undo button: gone.
-I emailed support and they restored it for me within a few hours, but it's still a pain.

-Instead, I decided to just limit the applications to the United States.
-I can hire outside the US, but hiring within the US means that payments are a little easier, and the candidates are more likely to write well in English.
-But candidates can simply ignore the requirement, so many of the applicants I got after requiring US location were still outside the US.

 ## Trying to make the hiring ecosystem less adversarial